Home Mover on Zero Hour Contract

 More and more of us are shunning the 9 to 5 in favour of more flexible agreements that allow us to work around our other responsibilities.
 But while zero-hour contracts are benefiting millions of workers across the country, they do make life a little harder for those who want to move home and secure a mortgage on their new property.

-There’s nothing stopping you securing a mortgage if you’re not in guaranteed employment – but the road to success may be a little longer.
-Read on for more information on what to expect from the mortgage process as a zero hours employee, and how our brokers can support you in finding you the right deal from the right provider.
+There’s nothing stopping you from securing a mortgage if you’re not in guaranteed employment – but the road to success may be a little longer.
+Read on for more information on what to expect from the mortgage process as a zero-hours employee, and how our brokers can support you in finding you the right deal from the right provider.

 Things to consider when moving between properties

 A home mover is someone who already has a mortgaged or owned home and is moving into a new property.
 As a home mover, you can choose to ‘port’ your mortgage with your existing lender or apply for a mortgage with a different provider.
 Your mortgage broker will be able to advise you on the best option, based on your repayment history and the terms of your current agreement.

 As a home mover, you are likely to have some general knowledge when it comes to finding the right mortgage and dealing with brokers.
 Whilst costs are important to you, you’re focusing on other factors for your move, such as achieving new lifestyle goals; upsizing to meet the demands of your growing family, or changing location due to work or family commitments.

 You’re in a much stronger position than a first-time buyer because you have evidence of your ability to pay your mortgage repayments in full and on time, every month.
 This will put you in a favourable position when it comes to getting a good interest rate.
 You’re also likely to have built up some equity in your existing property, meaning you’ll be entering into a new agreement with a better loan-to-value (LTV) than before.